-In recent papers [1, 2] it is suggested that "ordinary matter" was synthesized from the background gravitons (with estimated tiny electric dipole moment [1, 2], which can help with the problem of baryon asymmetry) in local bangs (LB) during formation of galaxies.
-This concept is based on the quantum modification of general relativity (Qmoger), with was introduced in Ref.
+In recent papers [1, 2] it is suggested that "ordinary matter" was synthesized from the dipolar background gravitons in local bangs (LB) during formation of galaxies.
+This concept is based on the quantum modification of general relativity (Qmoger), which was introduced in Ref.
 3 and developed in Ref.
 4-6, 1, 2.
 These works were presided by invention of new type of fluid, namely, dynamics of distributed sources-sinks [7, 8], which in turn was presided by the exact general analytical solution for the (1+1) dimensional Newtonian gravitation [9].
 This solution, particularly, describes local gravitational collapses, leading to LB.

-Critique of the conventional Big Bang theory [based on solution of Einstein equations with the cosmological constant (CC) and additional hypothesis of inflation], was presented in Ref.
+Critical analysis of the conventional Big Bang theory [which is based on solution of Einstein equations with the cosmological constant (CC) and hypothesis of inflation], was presented in Ref.
 2. The Qmoger equations differ from the Einstein equations by two additional terms, which takes into account production/absorption of gravitons.
 Exact analytical solution of the Qmoger equations for the scale factor in the homogeneous and isotropic universe [4-6, 1, 2] shows that there was no Big Bang at the beginning.
-This solution has no fitting parameters and is in good quantitative agreement with cosmic data (see below).
-However, formation of galaxies and LB could lead to some local deviations from the scale factor obtained for homogeneous and isotropic universe.
-Particularly, formation of galaxies can locally slow down expansion and LB can have opposite effect.
-In his letter we provide some new solutions of the Einstein and Qmoger equations, which can shed light on evolution of galaxies and LB.
+Qmoger theory also eliminates other major controversies [critical density of the universe, dark energy (CC) and inflation].
+The indicated solution has no fitting parameters and is in good quantitative agreement with cosmic data (see below).
+As a big bonus, Qmoger theory also explain our subjective experiences (qualia) in terms of interaction between background dipolar gravitons and neuron system [10].

+In his letter we provide new simple solutions of the Einstein and Qmoger equations, which shed some light on evolution of galaxies and LB and open some other applications.